ptupitsyn/ptupitsyn.github.io/_posts/2016-10-21-Entity-Framework-Cache-Store.md

 The "meat" of the `ICacheStore` interface are `Load`, `Write` and `Delete` methods, which are called when related operations are invoked on `ICache`.

-For example, when `ICache.Get(1)` is called, Ignite calls `ICacheStore.Load` method, which can be implemented like this:
+For example, when `ICache.Get(1)` is called, and there is no cache entry with specified key in Ignite cache, Ignite calls `ICacheStore.Load` method, which can be implemented like this:

 ```cs
 public object Load(object key)